czernous/persian-hugo/exampleSite/content/post/promote-your-business-with-linked-in-marketing.md

 * If you are a company with employees tell people in your company about important posts
 * Promote your company's Linked In page using emails newsletters and blog posts
 * Use [paid promotio](https://business.linkedin.com/marketing-solutions/how-to-advertise-on-linkedin)n like sponsored content to boost your feed, Text Ads and Sponsored InMail
-* A/B test your posts to see which is most effective and create imilar posts
+* A/B test your posts to see which is most effective and create similar posts

   ### **7. Keep track of your analytics**